solana-foundation/solana-improvement-documents/proposals/0057-events.md

 DataSizeFilter and MemcmpFilter can be used to filter for specific event types using their discriminator.
-AccountMetaFilter allows to restrict on events emitted from transactions reading or writing from/to specific POA & EOA.
+AccountMetaFilter allows to restrict on events emitted from transactions reading or writing from/to specific Accounts.
-Similarly it allows to restricted based on specific EOA signers as well on executing certain programs.
+Similarly it allows to restricted based on specific signers as well on executing certain programs.
 SignatureFilter allows to restrict to events emitted by an individual transaction, while waiting for it's confirmation.